ACE SF F-Series Singles Image Library

 1966 Nebula Award Winner (tied with DANIEL KEYES Flowers For Algernon).

-F-390 JACK VANCE (aka JAMES HOLBROOK VANCE) The Languages of Pao (1966; listed as "complete and unabridged")
+F-390 JACK VANCE (aka JAMES HOLBROOK VANCE) The Languages of Pao (1966; listed as "Complete & Unabridged")

-F-391 ANDRE NORTON The Crossroads of Time (1966; listed as "complete and unabridged")
+F-391 ANDRE NORTON The Crossroads of Time (c.1956; 1962; 1966; listed as "Complete & Unabridged")

 F-391 (back cover)

-F-392 EMIL PETAJA Saga of Lost Earths (1966; listed as "first book publication")
+F-392 EMIL PETAJA Saga of Lost Earths (cover by Jack Gaughan; 1966; listed as "First Book Publication")

-F-393 ROGER ZELAZNY This Immortal (1966; listed as "first book publication")
+F-393 ROGER ZELAZNY This Immortal (cover by Gray Morrow; July 1966; listed as "First Book Publication")

-F-396 KENNETH BULMER Worlds for the Taking (cover by Hoot von Zitzewitz; 1966; listed as "first book publication")
+F-396 KENNETH BULMER Worlds for the Taking (cover by Hoot von Zitzewitz; 1966; listed as "First Book Publication")

 F-396 (back cover)

-F-399 GARDNER F. FOX Thief of Llarn (cover by Gray Morrow; 1966; listed as "first book publication")
+F-399 GARDNER F. FOX Thief of Llarn (cover by Gray Morrow; 1966; listed as "First Book Publication")

-F-402 CORDWAINER SMITH (aka PAUL LINEBARGER) Quest of the Three Worlds (cover by Gray Morrow; 1966; listed as "first book publication")
+F-402 CORDWAINER SMITH (aka PAUL LINEBARGER) Quest of the Three Worlds (cover by Gray Morrow; 1966; listed as "First Book Publication")

 Three linked stories: On the Gem Planet; On the Storm Planet; and Three to a Given Star